codeitamarjr/codeitamarjr/readme.md

 ## Dorset College Summer Camp

-Ready BSC One, the Summer Camp for fresh students at Dorset College in Dublin
+Ready BSC One, the Summer Camp of 2021 for fresh students at Dorset College in Dublin

  - [Ready BSc One](https://github.com/codeitamarjr/DorsetCollegeSummerCamp)